-Further information and FAQs are available in our Bursaries and Scholarships leaflet which can be downloaded via the link below.
+Frequently asked questions on scholarships and bursaries can be found at the bottom of this page.
 Do contact our Admissions Registrar Mrs Charlotte Thomson if you have any further queries via firstname.lastname@example.org or telephone the school on 023 9282 6714.

 Scholarships are awarded on merit, irrespective of financial means.
 Offers are made based upon performance in entrance examinations (for academic scholarships) or outstanding ability demonstrated in disciplines such as music (11+ and 13+) drama (16+) and sport (11+, 13+ and 16+).